Sengoku Basara: Adaptations

-Radio shows have been produced with the first series being released on four CD volumes.
+Radio shows have been produced, with the first series being released on four CD volumes.
 A stage play based on Sengoku Basara 3 was announced on July 17, 2011 in Japan and ran later in 2011 from October 14 to October 30, and was later released on DVD in Japan on February 23, 2012.
 The stage play received "universal acclaim" in Japan.
 This stage play is considered to be the beginning of the Sengoku Basara stage play series' huge success and popularity in Japan with later stage plays in the series becoming even more successful and popular.
 There has been a total of 17 stage plays in the series as of 2019, with Capcom doing 1-2 per year (1 in 2009, 1 in 2010, 1 in 2011, 2 in 2012, 2 in 2013, 2 in 2014, 1 in 2015, 2 in 2016, 2 in 2017, 2 in 2018, and 1 in 2019).

 In 2012, the Takarazuka Revue announced that Flower Troupe would be performing a 'Sengoku Basara' musical.
 Ranju Tomu and Ranno Hana starred, and Asumi Rio and Nozomi Futo also featured in the adaptation, which played at the Tokyu Theater Orb, from 06/15 - 07/01 in 2013.
 The staging of the musical was much more lavish than that of the stage plays with a lot more special effects, and less action and stunts.
 Reviews were "generally favorable".
 As of 2019, this is the first and only Sengoku Basara musical to have been performed.

 A live-action television drama titled Sengoku Basara Moonlight Party began broadcasting in Japan on July 12, 2012, on the Mainichi Broadcasting System.

 In August 2015, Capcom produced a collaborative stage play with Sengoku Basara and Devil May Cry titled "Sengoku Basara VS Devil May Cry".
 In the play, Dante, Lady, Trish, and Vergil come across some mysterious historical ruins while chasing after a demon, and are sent back in time to Japan's Warring States (Sengoku) period.
 There, the group meets Date Masamune, Sanada Yukimura, and other characters from the Sengoku Basara franchise.
 The play ran at the AiiA 2.5 Theater Tokyo for 18 performances from August 20–30.
 Masanari Ujigawa directed and composed the stage play with Hideaki Itsuno and Izaki Matsuno collaborating on the scenario.
 Kazushi Miyakoda and Tetsuya Yamaura produced the play with Hiroyuki Kobayashi and Makoto Yamamoto as supervisors.

 Related products

-A large range of merchandise has been created for the series in Japan, including books, CD soundtracks, drama CDs, radio CDs, trading cards, and figures.
+A large range of merchandise has been created for the series in Japan, including books, CD soundtracks, drama CDs, figures, magazines, radio CDs, and trading cards.

-Sengoku Basara was included as cards in Capcom's free-to-play digital collectible card game, Teppen, on October 1, 2020, worldwide through an expansion titled, "The Tale of Amatsu no Kuni".
-Sengoku Basara character Oichi was included as a playable hero along with more Sengoku Basara cards in another expansion for Teppen that released worldwide on January 5, 2021.
+Cards based on Sengoku Basara were included in Capcom's free-to-play digital collectible card game, Teppen, on October 1, 2020, through an expansion released worldwide and titled "The Tale of Amatsu no Kuni".
+Sengoku Basara character Oichi was included as a playable hero along with more Sengoku Basara cards in another expansion for Teppen that was released worldwide on January 5, 2021.
 The expansion is titled, "The Battle of Amatsu no Kuni."